bionode/bionode/README.md

 $ npm test
 ```

-Also check for code coverage:
+Please also check for code coverage:

 ```sh
 $ npm run coverage
 ```

-To rebuild and minify the module for the browser do:
+To rebuild and minify the module for the browser:

 ```sh
 $ npm run build-browser
 ```

-To rebuild the documentation from the comments in the code, run:
+To rebuild the documentation using the comments in the code:

 ```sh
 $ npm run build-docs
 ```